 Sales of the ADSs in the public market after this offering, or the perception that these sales could occur, could cause the market price of the ADSs to decline significantly.
-Upon completion of this offering, we will have Class A ordinary shares and Class B ordinary shares outstanding, including Class A ordinary shares represented by ADSs newly issued in connection with this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon completion of this offering, we will have 831,021,068 Class A ordinary shares, 429,846,136 Class B ordinary shares and 178,618,464 Class C ordinary shares outstanding, including 199,466,668 Class A ordinary shares represented by ADSs newly issued in connection with this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
 We, our directors, executive officers, and existing shareholders have agreed not to sell any Class A ordinary shares or ADSs for 180 days after the date of this prospectus without the prior written consent of the underwriters, subject to certain exceptions.
 All ADSs representing our Class A ordinary shares sold in this offering are expected to be freely transferable by persons other than our "affiliates" without restriction or additional registration under the U.S. Securities Act of 1933, as amended, or the Securities Act.
 All of the other ordinary shares outstanding after this offering will be available for sale, upon the expiration of the lock-up periods described above, subject to volume and other restrictions as applicable under Rule 144 and Rule 701 under the Securities Act.
 Any or all of these ordinary shares may be released prior to the expiration of the applicable lock-up period at the discretion of the designated representatives.
 To the extent shares are released before the expiration of the applicable lock-up period and sold into the market, the market price of the ADSs could decline significantly.
 See "Shares Eligible for Future Sale-Lock-up Agreements."